i30817/libretrofuzz/README.rst

                         TEXT may not be inside of brackets of any kind, may cause false positives but some labels do not have traditional separators.
 Forces metadata to be ignored.
-  --verbose             Shows the failures and similarity score at the start
+  --verbose             Shows the failures, score and normalized local and
-                        of the output lines (score >= 100 is succesful).
+                        remote names in output (score >= 100 is succesful).
   --install-completion  Install completion for the current shell.
   --show-completion     Show completion for the current shell, to copy it or
                         customize the installation.